Azure/azure-sdk-for-python/sdk/anomalydetector/azure-ai-anomalydetector/migration_guide.md

 It will focus on side-by-side comparisons for similar operations between the two packages.

 Familiarity with the `azure-cognitiveservices-anomalydetector` v0.3.0 package is assumed.
-For those new to the Azure Form Recognizer library for Python, please refer to the [README for `azure-ai-anomalydetector`](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/anomalydetector/azure-ai-anomalydetector/README.md) rather than this guide.
+For those new to the Azure Anomaly Detector library for Python, please refer to the [README for `azure-ai-anomalydetector`](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/anomalydetector/azure-ai-anomalydetector/README.md) rather than this guide.
 Please note that the Azure AI Anomaly Detector service will be [retired on October 1, 2026](https://azure.microsoft.com/updates/ai-services-anomaly-detector-will-be-retired-on-1-october-2026/).

 ## Table of contents